About Us

-Licensing SAVI has been developed by Police Crime Prevention Initiatives (PCPI) at the request of the Home Office.
+Licensing SAVI has been developed by Police Crime Prevention Initiatives (Police CPI) at the request of the Home Office.

-PCPI is a not-for-profit organisation which delivers significant crime reductions at no cost to the Police Service or the public purse.
-This financial freedom enables PCPI to be agile and to deliver difficult crime and demand reduction pieces within very short time periods.
-PCPI has recently provided such services to Government in several key areas and it is recognised as a trusted and worthy resource.
+Police CPI is a not-for-profit police owned organisation, self-funded through our prevention activities.
+This financial freedom enables Police CPI to be agile and to deliver difficult crime and demand reduction pieces within very short time periods.
+Police CPI has recently provided such services to Government in several key areas and it is recognised as a trusted and worthy resource.

-Chief Police Officers from England, Scotland, Wales and Northern Ireland are Board Members and control and direct the work PCPI carries out on behalf of the Police Service.
+Chief Police Officers from England, Scotland, Wales and Northern Ireland are Board Members and control and direct the work Police CPI carries out on behalf of the Police Service.

 “The night-time economy can sometimes be a driver for violent crime.
 This initiative focuses on helping licensees know what is expected of them and enables them to take responsibility for making their premises as safe and secure as they can be for their staff and patrons.
 It is intended to help remove potential areas of contention between police and licensees giving online access to the advice and guidance that they need.”